 Blinn’s QEP is titled Destination Success: First-Year Focus, and is designed to help first-year college students make the transition from high school to college coursework.
-To do this we will create learning communities, which research has shown increases students’ learning outcomes and retention rate.
+To do this we have created learning communities, which research has shown increases students’ learning outcomes and retention rate.

-What will be included in the college success course?
+What is included in the college success course?